Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Results

-To leverage the described mapping advantages, we propose a heuristic called ``WalkSAT-XNF'', designed to solve XNF problems in their native form.
-We then show how this algorithm can be realized efficiently in an IMC architecture.
+To leverage the described mapping advantages, we propose a heuristic called WalkSAT-XNF, designed to solve XNF problems in their native form.
+We then show how this algorithm can be realized efficiently in an accelerator using IMC.
 WalkSAT-XNF employs a local search heuristic and is inspired by prior work on IMC accelerators for CNF SAT problems~\cite{pedretti2025solvingSAT}.
 Similar to the widely used WalkSAT solvers~\cite{walkSATBreak_KautzSelmanCohen,russel2010}, WalkSAT-XNF computes gradients based on ``make'' and ``break'' values.
 The make value counts the number of violated clauses that become satisfied, while the break value counts the number of satisfied clauses that become violated when flipping a variable.
-WalkSAT-XNF then flips a variable with the highest make and the lowest break values.
-In contrast to the standard WalkSAT heuristic, WalkSAT-XNF performs a full-neighbourhood evaluation, where gradients for all variables are considered, as opposed to evaluating only the variables in a randomly chosen violated clause.
+WalkSAT-XNF then flips a variable found in violated clauses that maximizes the value obtained by subtracting the break value from the make value.
+In contrast to the standard WalkSAT heuristic, WalkSAT-XNF performs a full-neighbourhood evaluation, where gradients for all variables present in unsatisfied clauses are considered, as opposed to evaluating only the variables in a randomly chosen violated clause.